lmammino/jwtinfo/README.md

 ### Precompiled binaries

-Pre-compiled binaries for x64 Windows, MacOs and Unix are available in the [Releases](https://github.com/lmammino/jwtinfo/releases) page.
+Pre-compiled binaries for x64 (Windows, MacOs and Unix) and ARMv7 are available in the [Releases](https://github.com/lmammino/jwtinfo/releases) page.

 ## Contributing